Fasermaler/coding-notes/OpenCV-Python/OpenCV - Python.md

 Then using the [circumcenter formula](https://www.vedantu.com/formula/circumcenter-formula), it attempts to compute the center of the circle.

 The demo implementation can be found in the sample code as `circumcenter_demo.py`.
 It requires `sympy` to run.
+It also assumes that you have a grayscale image with a strong signal to detect with.

 ### Arrow Detection with Hough Lines Transform